 The realization that your malfunction is a low-speed malfunction is actually quite comforting.
 I kick my legs around like they told us to do, and after a bit of squirming the lines are uncrossed and I’m ready to steer.
 I listen for instructions from the handy little radio receiver tucked into the pocket of my reserve chute.

 Except that it’s not.
 It was knocked from its place, possibly when I clutched at the pack.
-I later found out that the radio cratered right next to our glider tow pilot, Dave W., providing him with another aviation story of his own.
-Luckily, there’s a backup for the radio anyway: crew drag big arrows around on the ground advising the jumper which way to turn.
-I locate my arrows (a different color from Karli’s) and use the steering loops to turn accordingly.
+I later found out that the radio fell and cratered right next to our glider tow pilot, Dave W., providing him with yet another aviation story of his own.
+Luckily, there’s a backup for the radio anyway: crew on the ground drag big arrows around advising the jumper, moment to moment, which direction to aim in order to arrive at the target.
+I locate my arrow (a different color from Karli’s) and use the steering loops to turn accordingly.

 With some of the details out of the way, the next part really is fun.
 What a great view of the whole valley, from the hills all the way up to Lake Sammamish.
 There’s the whale-shaped pool atop the Holiday Inn, and, across from it, the surplus Piasecki helicopter that lures people onto the airport road.
 East of the airport there’s the Pickering farm with its barn and oval horse track.
 The view is a familiar one, but seeing the airport between my feet instead of through a plastic window is somehow a very different experience.
 It’s quieter than flying in an airplane, probably quieter than a glider even, and just more intimate somehow.